szabogabriel/cln-lang/README.md

 ### 🚧 In Progress / Planned

 5. **Advanced Arrays**
+   - Arrays of structs and unions
+   - Multi-dimensional arrays
-   - Array initialization by size with typed default values
+   - Array initialization only by size with default values
    - Built-in array utilities (sort, filter, map)

 5. **Union Type Enhancements**